Lightning-Universe/lightning-transformers/docs/source/advanced/nlp/translation_data.rst

 Translation using Custom Data Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Below we show an example of how overriding data processing logic, by adding a prefix to the source language sample in translation.
+Check :doc:`/tasks/nlp/translation` for more information around the task.

 Ultimately to create your own custom data processing the flow is like this: